anmolgarg/dir/home/sandbox/README.md

-sandbox is for adhoc analysis and scripts
+the sandbox folder is for adhoc analysis and scripts